ixvw/2020_cropconnect/README.md

 this file "messages.pot" does not need to be included in the repo!
 It is just an intermediate result

 Now generate translations for each supported language (de, it, fr)

+/!\ this command overwrites your old translations!
+I.e. make sure you have saved them elsewhere if you want to reuse.
 ```
 pybabel init -i messages.pot -d app/translations -l de
 pybabel init -i messages.pot -d app/translations -l fr